Netflix-Skunkworks/WSPerfLab/ws-impls/ws-java-netty/README.md

 * perf.test.backend.port: The port for the mock backend server.
 Default: 8989
 * perf.test.backend.context.path: The base context path for all requests to this server.
 Default: /ws-backend-mock

+# Status endpoint

+The netty server provides a status endpoint that provides details about the status of the server, it is available at /ws-java-netty/status

 # Netty threads